September 17, 2024

 PROJECT

-Kamloops, Canada
+Kamloops, British Columbia, Canada

 LOCATION

-Located about 15 km west of the city of Kamloops in central British Columbia, Canada, New Afton Mine is a gold and copper mine situated within the Iron Mask batholith complex.
+Located about 15 km west of the city of Kamloops in central British Columbia, Canada, the New Afton mine is a gold and copper mine situated within the Iron Mask batholith complex.
 The silica-saturated, alkalic porphyry-style deposit is being mined with a block caving method, a method that allows for more economic extraction of larger and lower-grade deposits than traditional underground mining methods.
 Additional benefits of block caving include high daily production rates with no backfilling costs, and a large reduction in surface waste and environmental impact.
 The challenges of this technique can include cave stalling, unexpected blockages at draw points, difficulty in reliably predicting orebody cave-ability and understanding cave propagation, and managing ore flow.

 New Afton is currently the only operating block cave mine in Canada, and has a mine life that extends beyond 2030.
 The current operation occupies the site of the historic Afton open pit mine, which operated from 1977 until 1997, and includes an inactive open pit and other historic facilities.